Mermaid-Chart/vscode-mermaid-preview/README.md

 # Mermaid Chart extension for Visual Studio Code

-Official Mermaid extension for Visual Studio Code enables developers to seamlessly create, edit, preview and integrate mermaid diagrams from within the VS Code.
+The official Mermaid extension for Visual Studio Code enables developers to seamlessly create, edit, preview and integrate mermaid diagrams from within the VS Code.

 ## Now with AI-Powered Diagramming! ✨